multiplealiases/Databending-Audacity-FFmpeg/README.md

 I haven't even scratched the surface of what's possible with this.
 Try different effects to see how the different pixel formats react to different effects.

-If there's anything you'd like to add or change, contact me on GitHub at [multiplealiases](https://github.com/multiplealiases).
+If there's anything you'd like to add or change, fork this repository or contact me on GitHub at [multiplealiases](https://github.com/multiplealiases).